 Well, that’s what we’re here for.
 We’ve got your back.
 After years of raising chickens and trying practically every product on the market, we’ve figured out exactly what an absolute beginner chicken keeper truly needs, and what they don’t.

 The chicken coop is quite possibly the most essential item you need to start raising chickens.
 Chicken coops come in all shapes and sizes, from outstandingly fancy to simple and rustic.
 The most important requirement for the chicken coop is that it provides a safe and efficient place for your chickens to live, everything else is more for you than for them.

 Want to build your own chicken coop?
 We have a post with 10 free chicken coop plans to help you out!

-A chicken run isn’t absolutely essential for raising chickens, but it sure is a nice addition to the chicken coop.
+A chicken run isn’t absolutely one of the essential beginner chicken supplies, but it sure is a nice addition to the chicken coop.
 The chicken run is an outdoor enclosure for your hens to enjoy being outside without the danger of lurking predators or wandering too far from home.
 We have found the chicken run to be an indispensable part of raising chickens.
 Our birds spend almost every day out in the run, sitting on their roosts and enjoying the sunshine and fresh air.

 The chicken coop is not complete with some litter for the floor.
 No, we’re not talking about cat litter, litter refers to whatever type of organic material you want to put down to soak up excrement and make the place more cozy for your birds.
 There are lots of different types of bedding to choose from, our favorites being straw and pine shavings, but in the fall we love to toss in some dried fallen leaves as well!